pandas-dev/pandas/doc/source/contributing_docstring.rst

 ~~~~~~~~~~~~~

 Docstrings must be defined with three double-quotes.
 No blank lines should be
 left before or after the docstring.
-The text starts immediately after the
+The text starts in the next line after the
-opening quotes (not in the next line).
+opening quotes.
 The closing quotes have their own line
 (meaning that they are not at the end of the last sentence).

+In rare occasions reST styles like bold text or itallics will be used in
+docstrings, but is it common to have inline code, which is presented between
+backticks.
+It is considered inline code:

+- The name of a parameter
+- Python code, a module, function, built-in, type, literal... (e.g. `os`, `list`, `numpy.abs`, `datetime.date`, `True`)
+- A pandas class (in the form ``:class:`~pandas.Series```)
+- A pandas method (in the form ``:meth:`pandas.Series.sum```)
+- A pandas function (in the form ``:func:`pandas.to_datetime```)

 **Good:**

 .. code-block:: python

-    def func():
+    def add_values(arr):
-        """Some function.

-        With a good docstring.
         """
-        foo = 1
-        bar = 2
+        Add the values in `arr`.

+        This is equivalent to Python `sum` of :meth:`pandas.Series.sum`.

+        Some sections are omitted here for simplicity.
+        """
-        return foo + bar
+        return sum(arr)

 **Bad:**